agmsb/gke-svl-june-2018/README.md

 This is a repo containing the demos displayed at the June 2018 Silicon Valley Cloud-Native and Kubernetes Meetup in Sunnyvale, CA.

 Please keep in mind billing applies to resources created in GCP.
+This is NOT an official Google product or tutorial.

 ### Kubernetes Basics